-A scammer tweets out or direct messages you a link to click on for an excuse that usually convinces you in some way shape or form to click the link.
-Once you click the link, it then downloads malware onto your device that scans it for your personal information.
+A scammer tweets out or direct messages you a phishing link to click on for an excuse that usually convinces you in some way shape or form to click the link.
+Once you click the fake website link, it then downloads malware onto your device that scans it for your personal information.

 It could also contain forms that tell you to fill out your personal information or a fake Twitter log-in page that tells you to enter your username and password.
 With all this information, a scammer can commit identity theft to steal your funds or blackmail you into giving them money to get your Twitter account back.